ggerganov/llama.cpp/docs/HOWTO-add-model.md

 2. Define the model architecture in `llama.cpp`
 3. Build the GGML graph implementation

-After following this step, you can open PR.
+After following these steps, you can open PR.

 Also, it is important to check that the examples and main ggml backends (CUDA, METAL, CPU) are working with the new architecture, especially:
 - [main](../examples/main)